friends-of-presta/security-advisories/_posts/2021-08-20-ph_simpleblog.md

 ## Description

 This blog post details an SQLi sorcery.ie found in Blog for Prestashop (ph_simpleblog) by Prestahome.

+**WARNING** : This exploit is actively used to deploy webskimmer to massively steal credit cards.

+This exploit uses a PrestaShop front controller and most attackers can conceal the module controller’s path during the exploit so you will never know within your conventional frontend logs that it exploits this vulnerability. **You will only see “POST /” inside your conventional frontend logs**.
+Activating the AuditEngine of mod_security (or similar) is the only way to get data to confirm this exploit.

 ## CVSS base metrics